 - Comments on the item - below the view history you enter comments and view comments from (co-)authors

 - You can view comments from (co-)authors including the version the comment was made on and date and time stamp.
 You can easily reply to comments.

-Revision history of an item (and roll-back)
+Revision history of an item